-Some staff attends all three, but most attend just two.
+Some staff attend all three, but many attend just two.
 If you wish to work Ignite Outdoor freshman orientation trips, you must attend the Ignite Outdoors training.

-The following are for those who are specialized in that particular activity.
+The following are for those who are specialize in each activity.

 - NOLS Wilderness First Aid (WFA) 16-hour certification course